 Step 7: Organise campaigns for your products and your programmes

-Implement strategic sequences to optimise the purchasing reflex of your potential customers.
+Implement strategic sequences to optimize the purchasing reflex of your potential customers.

-There is a well-tried method which consists of delivering real value to the public free of charge to create a climate of confidence, value and reciprocity, before getting down to the commercial side of the sale.
-The idea is: “If you liked the free course I sent you, you’ll love my new programme entitled xxx”.
-Once you have created these campaigns, they areautomatically and permanently managed on the website.
+There is a well-tried method which consists of delivering real value to the public free of charge to create a climate of confidence, value, and reciprocity, before getting down to the commercial side of the sale.
+The idea is: “If you liked the free course I sent you, you’ll love my new program entitled xxx”.
+Once you have created these campaigns, they are automatically and permanently managed on the website.

 Step 8: Find partners

 You should always be on the look-out for other experts in the community with a public likely to be interested in your training courses and your subjects.
 Your message will have a greater impact if others pass it on, allowing you to reach a much wider audience.